Here’s What’s Happening in 2022

 “Some people opt for a stone wall or painted brick to bring interest into a space,” she says.
 “With wall designs, you can do anything.”

 Speaking of walls, wallpaper —the peel & stick variety—has made a comeback in recent years.
 While paint fades and nicks over time, particularly in high-traffic areas, wallpaper tends to be more forgiving.

-As for flooring, Piper notes that while carpet is still popular in bedrooms, gone are the days when the main floor is wall-to-wall carpet.
+As for flooring, Piper notes that while carpet is still popular in bedrooms, gone are the days when the main floor is wall-to-wall carpet and if you need to clean them Check out Dan Dan The Carpet Man’s website to learn more about their Tampa carpet cleaning services.
 Now more people are installing Luxury Vinyl Tile (LVT) or Luxury Vinyl Plank (LVP), which looks like wood flooring without the maintenance and upkeep.
 In addition, it’s scratch-resistant, fade-resistant, and waterproof, making it a great choice for those who have pets or children.
 Tile and grout cleaning Ann Arbor, Healthy Carpets cleans our tile and grout and it comes out clean every time.

 “People want floors that are durable and low maintenance,” Piper says.
 “No one wants to have to refinish their floors every five years.”

 As for design, homeowners crave minimalistic, streamlined and clean.
 Many are incorporating more personalized accessories like family heirlooms into their décor by displaying, for instance, grandma’s cookie jar or grandpa’s watch.

 “It’s about decorating with things that when you look at them, it makes you smile because there’s a fond memory tied to it,” Piper says.
 “People like pieces that have a story behind them.”

 Rick and Debbie Wildrick, owners of Today’s Home Furnishings, agree.